andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+10/05/18 | `cw26` | *Liang* 6-9 and 6-10 (Variable Scope); *Liang* 10.1 and 10.2 (Introduction to Python Lists).
+Today's class was focused on variable scope using an information sheet and several code samples.
+The information sheet (README file) and code samples are in this directory.
 10/03/18 | `cw25` | Today's class was focused on a self-assessment exercise using File I/O and looping.
 All the required files (including a README file) are in this directory.
 10/02/18 | `cw24` | Today we introduced Programming Assignment 05 (Caesar Cipher) and spent time working on Programming Assignment 04 (Password Validator).
 This directory is just a placeholder.
 10/01/18 | `cw23` | Today we worked on building a general purpose function to prompt the user for a file name and return an open file handle based on a chosen mode (`"r"` or `"w"`).
 This directory is just a placeholder.